Maternal Infant Services

 PICHC Community Health Workers

 MiSN CHWs are trusted peers in your community who have been trained on women and infant health.
-They serve women ages 15 to 44 and can connect you with services, resources, education, informal counseling, social support and advocacy when you need a helping hand.
+They serve individuals age 15 to 44 and can connect you with services, community and health resources, education, informal counseling, social support and advocacy when you need a helping hand.

 Find out more